 - 1. What role do you think the Chinese State has played in leading the country's economic development and social change?
 Do you think it fits in with the ideal type of a "Developmental State"? - 2.
-Discuss the origins and consequences of public land-financing in China.
-Do you think they are transferable to other countries?
+Discuss the origins and consequences of public land-financing, an example of "local developmental state" in action in China.
+Do you think the case is transferable to other countries?